 How the Body Excretes Alcohol

-Alcohol leaves the body through a person’s breath, sweat or urine.
 More than 90% of alcohol consumed is broken down and eliminated in the liver.
-Some alcohol is not broken down but is excreted in its original form in urine, breath or sweat.
-Sweating out alcohol will not help to eliminate it faster, as only 2% to 5% of alcohol consumed is excreted in sweat, breath or urine.
+Some alcohol is not broken down but is excreted in its original form in urine, breath or sweat— about 2% to 5%.
+Sweating out alcohol will not help to eliminate it faster.

 Legal Alcohol Limit

-The legal alcohol limit while driving is 0.08.
-This reflects the blood alcohol content, meaning that 0.08 percent of the blood is alcohol.
+The legal alcohol limit while driving is a blood alcohol content (BAC) of 0.08.
+This means that 0.08 percent of the blood is alcohol.

 How Long Does Alcohol Stay in Your Breath?